kounkou/kounkou.github.io/README.md

 ## Final thoughts

-So we can deduce that the worse case complexity of a binary search is actually :
+So, from the above, we can deduce that the worse case time complexity of a binary search is actually the highest level of the binary search tree.
+Which is :

 ```python
 O(logn)